Seiya Suzuki Preview, Player Props: Cubs vs. Rockies

 Seiya Suzuki At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 27th, his on-base percentage ranks 38th, and he is 47th in the league in slugging.
+- Among qualifying hitters, he ranks 30th in batting average, while his on-base percentage ranks 40th and he is 49th in slugging.

-- Suzuki has driven home a run in 40 games this season (33.3%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on six occasions..
+- Suzuki has had an RBI in 40 games this year (33.1%), including 13 multi-RBI outings (10.7%).
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 53 of 120 games this season, and more than once 10 times.
+- In 53 of 121 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.